CRITICAL ILLNESS INSURANCE

 - Are there waiting periods?
 Typically, there is no waiting period before coverage begins.
 However, there are often limitations surrounding pre-existing conditions.

-An insurance brokerage agency can help you and your client work through all these details and more.
-A broker can shop a wide range of products and carriers on your behalf.
+An insurance brokerage agency, EMG can help you and your client work through all these details and more.
+A brokerage agency can shop a wide range of products and carriers on your behalf.
 Working with an insurance brokerage can be the difference between purchasing a tailor-made policy or an inferior product that will not provide the needed coverage.

-You can also do your research by prospecting several insurance brokerages in your area.
-We recommend looking for these qualities in a broker:
+You can also conduct research by reaching out to multiple insurance brokerages in your area.
+We recommend looking for these key qualities in a brokerage:

 - Responsiveness and attentiveness.
 Are they knowledgeable of the products and solutions available to serve you and your clients’ needs?